rhysd/actionlint/README.md

 Please try [the download script](./scripts/download-actionlint.bash).
 It downloads the latest version of actionlint (`actionlint.exe` on Windows and `actionlint` on other OSes) to the current directory automatically.
-On GitHub Actions environment, it sets `executable` output to use the executable in the following steps easily.
+On GitHub Actions environment, it sets a file path of downloaded executable to `executable` output in order to use the executable in the following steps easily.

 Here is an example of simple workflow to run actionlint on GitHub Actions.
 Please ensure `shell: bash` since the default shell for Windows runners is `pwsh`.